 Gregory Lewis FricchioneMD

-Dr. Fricchione is Director of the Division of Psychiatry and Medicine at MGH and of the MGH Psychosmatic Medicine Fellowship Program and of the Spaulding Rehabilitation Hospital Behavioral Mental Health Service and supervises a large staff of attending and trainee psychiatrists taking care of the psychiatric problems of medically and surgically ill patients.
-He is also Director of the Benson-Henry Institute for Mind Body Medicine at MGH where clinical, animal and neuroimaging research into the effects of stress and resiliency take place.
+Dr. Fricchione is Director of the Division of Psychiatry and Medicine at MGH and of the MGH Psychosomatic Medicine Fellowship Program and of the Spaulding Rehabilitation Hospital Behavioral Mental Health Service and supervises a large staff of attending and trainee psychiatrists taking care of the psychiatric problems of medically and surgically ill patients.
+He is also Director of the Benson-Henry Institute for Mind-Body Medicine at MGH where clinical, animal and neuroimaging research into the effects of stress and resiliency take place.